Would you like to learn how to make goat cheese? Do you have excess goat milk that you are looking for ways to use?

-You will LOVE this Goat Cheese!
-It is the creamiest Chevre with a very mild flavor.
+You will LOVE this goat cheese!
+It is the creamiest chèvre with a very mild flavor.
 It’s pleasant tang goes perfectly in recipes, or eat it by itself with crackers or chips!

 Chevre is my favorite cheese to make with goat milk!
 I crave it!
 Actually most of my family asks for it as well.
 My kids love it and my mom is addicted to it!